brosand/JetStuff/README.md

 ### Step 3: Preprocess the jets for training
 We preprocess the jets so that they all have the same general shape, similar to moving the face for image recognition so that the eyes are always in the same place.
-For a detailed visualization, see https://docs.google.com/a/yale.edu/presentation/d/1rPWveWBJq7X5Th82QrCt-T69XvCLkd9KctUnCzlCJgg/edit?usp=sharing
+For a detailed visualization, see https://docs.google.com/presentation/d/1rPWveWBJq7X5Th82QrCt-T69XvCLkd9KctUnCzlCJgg/edit#slide=id.g249b9a98aa_0_208 (slide 7)
 To preprocess the jets, we go through five steps:
 1. Center the jets
 	-For each jet, move the jet so the center of the jet is at 0,0.